hazelcast/hazelcast-reference-manual/src/FastAggregations.md

 It accumulates only those pieces of information that are required to calculate the aggregation result in the last phase - that's implementation specific.

 In case of the `DoubleAverage` aggregation the Aggregator would accumulate:

 - the sum of the elements it accumulated
 - the count of the elements it accumulated

 ##### Combination

-Due to the fact that the Fast-Aggregation is executed in parallel on each partition of the cluster the results need to be combined after the Accumulation phase in order to be able calculate the final result.
+Since Fast-Aggregation is executed in parallel on each partition of the cluster, the results need to be combined after the Accumulation phase in order to be able to calculate the final result.

-In case of the `DoubleAverage` aggregation the aggregatot would sum up all the sums of the elements and all the counts.
+In case of the `DoubleAverage` aggregation the aggregator would sum up all the sums of the elements and all the counts.

 ##### Aggregation